 - CompuHigh / Whitmore School allows a student to log-in, work on their courses, and communicate to their teachers 24 hours a day 7 days a week.

 - Students’ work is self-paced.
-Students can begin and finish a course at any time of year and take as long as they need to complete each assignment.
+Students can begin and finish a course at any time of year, and take the time they need to complete each assignment.

-- Contact between a student and a teacher is asynchronous, in writing, and typically initiated by the student.
+- Contact between a student and a teacher is asynchronous, in writing.
 CompuHigh / Whitmore School sets high expectations for teacher response time.

 - Questions from students are always welcomed and responded to in a supportive manner by teachers and other CompuHigh / Whitmore School support staff.